Prophet of the Lord

 🎯 Prophetic Accuracy vs. Guaranteed Prediction

-God isn’t a vending machine.
+God isn’t a fortune-telling machine.

 Prophecy is a divine disruption.